Pravesh-Sudha/100-Days-of-Code/README.md

 - What is Github Actions?
 - Its Uses cases
 - Advantages of Actions over Jenkins
-- 3 Actions file for depoly to k8s, swarm and java with maven, sonar and k8s
+- 3 Actions file for deploy to k8s, swarm and java with maven, sonar and k8s

 ... continue updating log for each day ..._